top of page

 After a few weeks of the in-loft PIV being fitted and activated their youngest daughter - Elizabeth, aged 10 months, whose bedroom was next to the vent, became very sick and went into anaphylaxis and rushed to hospital.

-Meet the people who found out the hard way...
+Meet the people that found out the hard way...

 Untitled design (13).png